 Conveyancers are not best placed to give advice on flood risk, however there are a various checks that can be initiated by the purchaser or on a buyer’s behalf which will give them a better understanding of the risks in Stratford Upon Avon.
 The standard information supplied to a buyer’s conveyancer (where the Conveyancing Protocol is adopted) includes a usual inquiry of the vendor to find out whether the property has suffered from flooding.
 In the event that the property has been flooded in past and is not disclosed by the vendor, then a buyer may bring a compensation claim stemming from an misleading reply.
 A buyer’s conveyancers will also carry out an enviro search.
 This should disclose whether there is any known flood risk.
 If so, additional investigations should be carried out.

-Yesterday I discovered that there is a flying freehold element on a house I have offered on a fortnight ago in what was supposed to be a simple, no chain conveyancing.
-Stratford Upon Avon is where the house is located.
-Is there any advice you can give?
+I've recently found out that there is a flying freehold element on a property I have offered on a fortnight ago in what was supposed to be a quick, chain free conveyancing.
+Stratford Upon Avon is the location of the property.
+What do you suggest?

-Flying freeholds in Stratford Upon Avon are rare but are more likely to exist in relation to terraced houses.
-Even though you don't necessarily need a conveyancing solicitor in Stratford Upon Avon you would need to get your solicitor to go through the deeds diligently.
-Your bank may require your conveyancing solicitor to take out an indemnity policy.
-Some of the more diligent conveyancing solicitors in Stratford Upon Avon may decide that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
+Flying freeholds in Stratford Upon Avon are unusual but are more likely to exist in relation to terraced houses.
+Even where you use a solicitor outside Stratford Upon Avon you would need to get your solicitor to go through the deeds thoroughly.
+Your lender may require your conveyancing solicitor to take out an indemnity policy.
+Some of the more diligent conveyancing solicitors in Stratford Upon Avon may determine that this is not enough and that the deeds be re-written to give you the most up to date legal protection.
 If so, the next door neighbour also had to sign up to the revised deeds.It is possible that your lender will not accept the situation so the sooner you find out the better.
-You should also check with your insurance broker as to whether they will insure a flying freehold residence.
+You should also check with your insurance broker as to whether they will insure a flying freehold premises.